r-dent/FritzBoxKit/README.md

 ![GitHub](https://img.shields.io/github/license/r-dent/FritzBoxKit)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/r-dent/FritzBoxKit/Swift)

-This aims to be Framework that provides a clean and modern Swift API for communicating with Fritz!Box routers.
+This aims to be a Framework that provides a clean and modern Swift API for communicating with Fritz!Box routers.
 The focus is on home automation features.

 ## Features